security-companion/security-awareness-training/security-awareness-training-en.md

 - Account details
 - User names/passwords
 - Financial reports
-- Hardware used in the organization
+- Hardware and software used in the organization
 - etc.

 ---

 # Social engineering

-- Methods attackers use to elicit sensitive information from employees, often using pressure and trying to elicit sympathy
+- Methods that attackers use to elicit sensitive information from employees, often using pressure and trying to elicit sympathy
 - Examples:
   - if a bank transfer ordered by the supposed boss is not made immediately, high reminder costs are threatened
-  - The attacker prones to be a new colleague and asks for help by submitting passwords during a phone call.
+  - an attacker prones to be a new colleague and asks for help by submitting passwords during a phone call

 ---
 - further examples:
-  - Attackers pretend to be technical support, e.g. from Microsoft, and claim that they need to solve a problem on a computer.
+  - Attackers pretend to be technical support, e.g. from Microsoft, and claim that they need to solve a problem on a computer
   - attacker pretends to be a grandson and claims to be in (financial) need

 ---